kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 149           5.9          3.0           5.1          1.8  virginica
 ```

-Finally, try the following:
+Now try the following:

 ```ipython
 catalog.load("parameters")
 ```
-You should see the following:
+You should see this:

 ```ipython
 INFO     Loading data from 'parameters' (MemoryDataset)...